pau1sand3rs/pau1sand3rs/README.md

 If you aren't familiar with TidalCycles, here is some info: https://tidalcycles.org/Welcome

 On the professional side of things, I'm a consultant with experience in digital strategy, digital marketing and analysis.
 I utilize Agile and Lean approaches in my work.
+See my resume.